JuliaLang/Juleps/PathTypes.md

 ## Why should this be in Base?
 You could have it in a package.

-This shoud be in Base, rather than in a package, because only Base can deprecate `open(::AbstractString)`.
+This should be in Base, rather than in a package, because only Base can deprecate `open(::AbstractString)`.
-It is important to deprecate `open(::AbstractString)` because this will force all packges to use `open(::AbstractPath)`.
+It is important to deprecate `open(::AbstractString)` because this will force all packages to use `open(::AbstractPath)`.
 Thus achieving the goal of the user being able to store there data where ever they want.
 Otherwise package authors will probably never update since it would mean adding another dependancy, to even make it an option.